mailslurp/mailslurp-client/docs/interfaces/WebhookDto.md

 • `Optional` **inboxId**: `string`

 The inbox that the Webhook will be triggered by.
-If null then webhook triggered at account level
+If null then webhook triggered at account level or phone level if phoneId set

 **`memberof`** WebhookDto